Crypto art isn’t as absurd as it seems

 The winning bidder is now named in a digital record that confers ownership.
 This record, called a nonfungible token, or NFT, is stored in a shared global database.
 This database is decentralized using blockchain, so that no single individual or company controls the database.
 As long as the specific blockchain survives in the world, anyone can read or access it, and no one can change it.

 But “ownership” of crypto art confers no actual rights, other than being able to say that you own the work.
 You don’t own the copyright, you don’t get a physical print, and anyone can look at the image on the web.
-There is merely a record in a public database saying that you own the work – really, it says you own the work at a specific URL.
+There is merely a record in a public database saying that you own the work–really, it says you own the work at a specific URL.

-So why would anyone buy crypto art – let alone spend millions on what’s essentially a link to a JPEG file?
+So why would anyone buy crypto art–let alone spend millions on what’s essentially a link to a JPEG file?

 Art is inherently social